-The BH Fitness Spada is one of our favourite indoor cycles - and even made our list of the best exercise bikes.
+The BH Fitness I Spada 2 is one of our favourite indoor cycles - and even made our list of the best exercise bikes.
 It's not cheap, but provides a range of features that you don't find on less expensive spin bikes.

-Like the other BH Fitness bike on this list, the Spada has a 20kg flywheel that's great for intense workouts.
-Instead of frictional resistance it uses a magnetic system though, which provides a much quieter and smoother ride.
+Like the other BH Fitness bike on this list, the Spada II has a 20kg flywheel that's great for intense workouts.
+Instead of just frictional resistance, it uses a combination of friction and magnetic braking, which provides a quieter and smoother ride.
 There are 24 intensity levels that can be managed via the control panel.

 The LCD display is also more advanced.
 While it doesn't match the features of upright exercise bikes.
 It shows a variety of metrics, including power, energy, gear, and RPM.
 There's also Bluetooth connectivity so you can use the M series app to track your progress, or use other apps for custom workouts.
 There's also the option of using a telemetric device for measuring heart rate - although you'll need to purchase a monitor separately.

-As you can probably tell, the Spada is built for serious training, which is why it's fitted with SPD trekking pedals.
-These can be used both with standard baskets and clips.
+As you can probably tell, the Spada is built for serious training, which is why it's fitted with mixed pedals.
+These can be used with standard baskets and clips.
 You can also adjust the seat in four directions, along with the ergonomic handlebars.

-With an RRP of £800, you wouldn't expect the Spada Racing to match the performance of gym spinning exercise bikes costing thousands.
-It gets surprisingly close though, and is one of the best home spin bikes for athletic training and intense workouts (as long as you're not over 6 feet tall).
+With an RRP of £1149, you wouldn't expect the Spada II Racing to match the performance of gym spinning exercise bikes several thousand.
+It gets surprisingly close though, and is one of the best home spin bikes for athletic training and intense workouts.